MicrosoftDocs/azure-stack-docs/AKS-Hybrid/restore-aks-cluster.md

 ms.date: 01/10/2023
 ms.author: rbaziwane
 ms.lastreviewed: 01/10/2023
-ms.reviewer: SethM
+ms.reviewer: rbaziwane
 # Intent: As an IT Pro, I need to learn how to restore AKS hybrid following a disaster.
 # Keyword: Disaster Recovery
 ---

 # Restore the state of AKS clusters after a disaster

 In AKS on Azure Stack HCI or Windows Server, the management cluster is deployed as a single standalone virtual machine (VM) per deployment, making it a single point of failure.
-It is important to note that a management cluster outage has zero impact on applications running in the workload clusters.
-When the management cluster VM fails, the workload clusters (and workloads) would continue running but you won’t be able to perform day-2 operations i.e., you are unable to create new workload clusters, unable to create or scale a node pool, unable to upgrade Kubernetes versions, etc., until the VM is restored.
+It is important to note that a management cluster outage has no impact on applications running in the workload clusters.
+When the management cluster VM fails, the workload clusters (and workloads) continue running, but you won't be able to perform day-2 operations.
+For example, you cannot create new workload clusters, create or scale a node pool, or upgrade Kubernetes versions, until the VM is restored.

-Note: The management cluster being a VM that is tracked in windows failover clustering, it is also resilient to host level disruptions.
-In other words, during a host machine failure windows failover clustering will restart the VM on a healthy host machine.
-This document provides guidance on how to perform the following:
+The management cluster is a VM that's tracked in Windows failover clustering.
+It is also resilient to host-level disruptions.
+In other words, during a host machine failure, Windows failover clustering restarts the VM on a healthy host machine.
+This article provides guidance on how to perform the following tasks:

-- Restore the state of AKS onto new hardware (could be a new site).
+- Restore the state of AKS on new hardware (could be a new site).
-- Recovery from corruption of the management cluster
+- Recovery from corruption of the management cluster.

-Note that in either scenario above, the management cluster and all the workload clusters will need to be recreated.
+In either of these scenarios, the management cluster and all the workload clusters must be recreated.

-## Restore the state of AKS onto new hardware (or new site)
+## Restore the state of AKS on new hardware (or a new site)

 Recovering the state of AKS clusters requires that you have a management cluster available on new hardware or at the new location.

-#### Important:

-- AKS supports backing up of Kubernetes clusters to Azure Blob storage and MinIO using Velero.
-Microsoft recommends backing up Azure storage because it provides 3 redundant copies of data in the primary storage region.
+- AKS supports backing up Kubernetes clusters to Azure Blob Storage and MinIO using Velero.
+Microsoft recommends backing up Azure Storage because it provides 3 redundant copies of data in the primary storage region.
-- Consider running the backup on a cron job to ensure available backups will meet recovery point objectives.
+- Consider running the backup on a cron job to ensure available backups meet recovery point objectives.

-#### Prerequisites:
+### Prerequisites

 Prepare the cold standby in advance of a disaster by creating a management cluster and an empty workload cluster.
 You need an empty workload cluster for each Kubernetes cluster you want to restore from backup.

-- Physical host machines are already set up and clustered
+- Physical host machines are already set up and clustered.
 - Configure required storage

   - For SMB: [Use the AKS on Azure Stack HCI Files Container Storage Interface (CSI) drivers - AKS-HCI | Microsoft Learn](/azure/aks/hybrid/container-storage-interface-files)